jdodgen/basicNVR/README.md

 The system is currently running successfully for several years on an Intel J5005 machine with Ubuntu 18.04.
 It manages 7 PoE IP cameras.
-The website (basicNVR.com) is registered but not yet active.
+The website (basicNVR.com) is registered.

 ### Planned Changes: